dkeithdj/dev.to/blog-posts/blinks-on-aws-via-sst/blinks-on-aws-via-sst.md

 And in this blog, we'll develop and deploy our Blinks on Lambda with API Gateway via SST!

-## What is SST?
+### What is SST?

 > Serverless Stack (SST) is an open-source framework that makes it easy to build serverless applications on AWS [(SST)](https://sst.dev).

+### Prerequisites

+### Project Setup

 ## Outro

-This blog does not say that deploying blinks on Next.js is heavy/bloated etc. The purpose of this blog lets you have another method of deploying these things.
+This blog does not say that deploying blinks on Next.js is heavy/bloated etc. The purpose of this blog lets you have another method of deploying Blinks.